Royal London Bike Tour Instant Confirmation

 |Credit card payment|

-- Any cancellations made within 72 hours prior to the activity will be subject to a charge of 100% of the total amount.
+- Any cancellations made after 19:00 local time, 4 business days prior to the activity will be subject to a charge of 100% of the total amount.